The Beautiful Work You Can't See

 Unsubscribe · Preferences

-Read more from Country Living Connoisseur
+Read more from Country Living Connoisseur: Designing a Flourishing Life

 Pull Up a Chair I walked into the greenhouse the other morning, and the tulips had opened.
 The pink ones all at once, like they couldn’t wait any longer.
 And now these ruffly, peachy ones are coming on—just stunning.
 They’re showing off a little… and honestly, they’re about the only thing that is right now.
 Everything else is still in progress.
 Trays of seedlings are just getting started.
 Beds I’ve been filling and working through.
 A lot of time is spent on things that don’t look like much...